As luck would have it, when this story’s title appeared on-screen, Sue was momentarily distracted by our cat, Tegan (who really is a mouth on legs).

 Sue: He could come back.

 Me: Don’t hold your breath.
-But if anyone from Big Finish is reading this, call me.
+Although if anyone from Big Finish is reading this, please call me.

-As the civil war rages below, the Doctor proclaims it to be the Daleks’ “final end”.
+As Skaro is plunged into chaos, the Doctor proclaims it to be the Daleks’ “final end”.

 Sue: Yeah, yeah, yeah.
 They’ll be back next year.
 Just you wait and see.

 Sue: That was a game of two halves.
-I was going to give it 3/10 but the last two episodes were quite good and I’m torn.
+I was going to give it Three out of 10, but the last two episodes were quite good, and now I’m torn.
 I think the choice of recon ruined it for me.
 I’m going to blame you for that.

-Me: Don’t worry, I have a special treat lined up for our wedding anniversary this weekend.
+Me: Don’t worry, I’ve got a special treat lined up for our wedding anniversary this weekend.

-Me: Better than that.
-Our first Troughton story that exists in its entirety!
+Me: Better than that, love.
+Our first Patrick Troughton story that actually exists!

 Sue: You really know how to treat a woman.